Should Disaster Recovery Be Cloud-Based?

-So, given that some workload types ARE suitable for public cloud hosting, and some are definitely not.
-What about for example, backing up to a cloud-hosted VM?
+So, given that some workload types are suitable for public cloud hosting, and some are definitely not.
+What about backing up to a cloud-hosted VM?

-In my opinion, it can definitely form part of a disaster recovery solution, especially as part of a mitigation strategy for cyber attacks such as ransomware, but perhaps not as your ONLY or primary backup.
-Here is a good reason why.
+In my opinion, it can form part of a disaster recovery solution, especially as part of a mitigation strategy for cyber attacks such as ransomware, but perhaps not as your ONLY or primary backup.
+Here’s why:

-An important factor when designing a disaster recovery strategy is the Recovery Time Objective, or RTO.
-Or put another way, how long it will take following a disaster to get everything up and running as normal again.
-Of course, if you need to recover a single file or a few files and folders, over an Internet connection, that’s probably realistic and an acceptable RTO.
+When designing a disaster recovery strategy, an important factor is the Recovery Time Objective, or RTO.
+Or put another way, how long it will take following a disaster to get everything up and running normal again.
+Of course, if you need to recover a single file or a few files and folders over an Internet connection, that’s probably realistic and an acceptable RTO.

 But what if you had to restore a larger amount of data over that Internet connection?

-What if an entire file server, hosting multiple terabytes of data needed restoring, or heaven forbid, an entire data centre’s worth of data?
+What if an entire file server hosting multiple terabytes of data needed restoring, or heaven forbid, a complete data center’s worth of data?
 The RTO would be astronomical and not at all realistic.
-It could take weeks or maybe even months to restore, and the organisation should see that as a business risk that rules it out.
+It could take weeks or even months to restore, and the organization should see that as a business risk that rules it out.